jpzambranoleon/Instagram-Clone/README.md

 # Instagram-Clone
-Creating my version of Instagram using Django
+Creating a replica of Instagram using Django for the backend development.